Nexiauk/Lila/docs/README.md

 * The words for the puzzles have been kept to a minimum length to ensure that the tiles and slots are easy to press on a mobile phone and don’t shrink too small.
 * Buttons sizes have been considered to ensure that they aren’t too small or difficult to press.
 * Navigation is simple and intuitive through dynamically inserted buttons at appropriate times, and via the navigation bar.
+* Auto-scrolling has been implemented to minimise the 'searching' the student will need to do on the screen for the unfolding story and to locate the puzzles when they appear.
 <br><br>

 #### **🌟 General Audience**